 Applications for An Clachan are available year round subject to apartment availability.
 Most leases have annual start dates of September 1.
 There are a limited number of leases with January 1 or May 1 starts.
 Leases are typically for 12 months.
 Furnished units may be available for shorter lease terms (subject to availability).

-Only applications received from registered Queen’s students, faculty and/or staff will be processed.
-Priority for apartments is given to Queen’s students; units for other noted groups are very limited and subject to availability.
-Please be sure to include your Queen’s student/staff number and a current email address (preferably your @queensu.ca account) on your application.
+Priority for apartments is given to registered Queen’s students in good standing with the University.
+Please be sure to include your Queen’s student number and a current email address (preferably your @queensu.ca account) on your application.
 We will send you an email to let you know that your application has been received.
 Successful applicants will be notified by email of rental offers as they are available; please be sure to check your email regularly as there is a limited timeframe in which to respond.
-If you have email filtering activated, please be sure to add firstname.lastname@example.org to your safe list.
+If you have email filtering activated, please be sure to add email@example.com to your safe list.

 An Clachan Lease Sample

 Students with Disabilities

 If you are a student with a disability who has particular requirements with respect to housing, you are asked to complete and submit a Special Consideration Form.
 Please note it is not assumed that students who require disability-related accommodation in other areas of University life e.g., in the classroom will necessarily have special requirements related to housing.

 Community Housing will do its best to meet your needs.
 Please be aware however, that the aim of the disability accommodation process at Queen’s is to help students with disabilities find living accommodation at the University that is most appropriate to their requirements, not to ensure their preference of living accommodation.